 Cum-ex Investigations and Litigations.
 As described in Note 27 "Provisions" to the consolidated financial statements contained in our Annual Report 2019, the Public Prosecutor in Cologne (Staatsanwaltschaft Köln, "CPP") has been conducting a criminal investigation since August 2017 concerning two former employees of Deutsche Bank in relation to cum-ex transactions of certain former clients of the Bank.
 Deutsche Bank is a potential secondary participant pursuant to Section 30 of the German Law on Administrative Offences in this proceeding.
 This proceeding could result in a disgorgement of profits and fines.
 Deutsche Bank is cooperating with the CPP.
-At the end of May and beginning of June 2019, the CPP initiated criminal investigations against further current and former employees of Deutsche Bank and five former Management Board members.
-In July 2020, by way of inspection of the CPP's investigation file, Deutsche Bank learned that the CPP had further extended its investigation in June 2019 to include further current and former DB personnel, including one former Management Board member and one current Management Board member.
+At the end of May and beginning of June 2019, the CPP initiated criminal investigations against further current and former employees of Deutsche Bank learned that the CPP had further extended its investigation in June 2019 to include further current and former DB personnel, including one former Management Board member.
 Very limited information on the individuals was recorded in the file and none of these additional personnel have been notified by the CPP of being included in the investigation.
 The investigation is still at an early stage and the scope of the investigation may be further broadened.